webethics/react-ts-snippet/README.md

 # React Project with Vite, Husky, and Prettier

 This is a React project that utilizes Vite as a build tool, Husky for pre-commit hooks, and Prettier for code formatting.
+This React project uses React Redux Toolkit for state management and React Router DOM for routing.

+### Auth

+* User Login using phone
+* User Login using email
+* Verification using OTP

+### Projects

+* Add new project
+* Edit existing project
+* Delete project

 ## Prerequisites